subsurface/subsurface/README.md

 Either way, if you don't sign off your patches, we will not accept them.
-This means adding a line that says "Signed-off-by: Name <email>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.
+This means adding a line that says "Signed-off-by: Name <email>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch under the GPLv2 license.

 See: http://developercertificate.org/